lvit001/python-challenge/README.md

 Module 3 Challenge for Bootcamp

 PyBank Code Explained:
-* for lines 1-13, I used code from lectures on how to read a CSV file into python
+* for lines 1-13, I used code from lectures on how to import modules and read a CSV file into python
 * for lines 15-17, I created empty lists that would eventually contain the data from the CSV file
 * for lines 19-24, I created a for loop that would cycle through the rows in the CSV file and add the data to the respective date and money lists
 * for lines 26-27: Code to find the changes in the profits/losses column was found here: https://www.geeksforgeeks.org/python-generate-successive-element-difference-list/# and was changed to work for this data set.
 I made a change list that would contain the differences between cells in the money list to eventually find the average, max, and mean